-As a hotel professional, how do you feel about the online travel agencies (OTAs)?
+As a hotel professional, how do you feel about online travel agencies (OTAs)?
 Are you tired of the unfair pricing structure?
 Well, you’re not alone!
-Today, most hoteliers feel that the commission rates demanded by the OTAs are unfair and are fighting back!
+Today, most hoteliers think that the commission rates demanded by the OTAs are unjust and are fighting back!

-When it comes to distribution, online travel agencies should be part of a strategy, but not the entire strategy for independents and branded hotels alike. -Source: HotelNewsNow
+When it comes to distribution, online travel agencies should be part of a strategy, but not the entire plan for independents and branded hotels alike. -Source: HotelNewsNow

 1. Demanding a fair pricing structure

 Many hoteliers believe it is time for a new pay structure to come into play.
 Inarguably, the online travel agencies deserve to be paid for bringing additional business to hotels.
-But, hotels shouldn’t depend too much on OTAs to bring in business they could get themselves directly.
-Keep in mind that there are many different channels that can bring your hotel business.
+But, hotels shouldn’t depend too much on OTAs to bring in business that they could get themselves directly.
+Keep in mind that many different channels can bring your hotel business.
 A hotel’s website is by far the most effective channel when it is optimized for various devices.
-Don’t forget how much influence you can have over travelers via social media and TripAdvisor – take advantage of all opportunities you have to communicate messages with your guests and/or potential guests.
+Don’t forget how much influence you can have over travelers via social media and TripAdvisor.
+Take advantage of all the opportunities you have to communicate messages with your guests and potential guests.

-2. Improving their own websites and booking process on site
+2. Improving their websites and booking process on site

 3. Introducing black-out dates

-“In our view we want to own the customer and the cheapest delivery mechanic we can do that in is through our own website.” – Niall Kelly of Starwood
+“In our view, we want to own the customer, and the cheapest delivery mechanic we can do that is through our website.” – Niall Kelly of Starwood